Ireland Baldwin Tells Alec Baldwin To Chill About Risqué Instagram Pictures, Attends New Weed Museum Opening

 For the source, she called out the Instagram posts her pop has found to be most troubling.

 “The photos I get yelled at by my dad are the ones where I am drunk-eating at night at 2 a.m. at IHOP.
-I posted this video, like, drinking maple syrup, and he was like, ‘You have to take that down!
+I posted this video… drinking maple syrup… he was like, ‘You have to take that down!
 No one’s going to take you seriously.’
-And I’m like, ‘Get over it, old man.'”
+I’m like, ‘Get over it, old man.'”

 However, on Monday’s story, Ireland told Us Weekly that she likes “being naked.”

-“The slut-shaming and all the s—t that I get all the time from posting a photo, I don’t even look at comments anymore.
-People are wasting their time, honestly. … I’m going to continue to be naked and it’s fun and everyone should be.
-Honestly!”
+“The slut-shaming and all the s—t that I get all the time from posting a photo, I don’t even look at comments anymore… I’m going to continue to be naked..”

 Alec wasn’t the only relative to admit to being bothered by the previous posting.
 Her uncle Billy Baldwin was also far from enamored.
 He said the risqué upload was “tough..to like,” while serving the telling hashtag #awkward.